Go back to normal view

 In 2008 a new contemporary stained glass window, ´The Holy Spirit´, by Tom Denny, was installed to celebrate the quiet but powerful work of the Holy Spirit, particularly seen in the spiritual and physical growth of the church in the parish during the 30 early years of the Redditch New Town Development.
 In 2009 the church building was internally refurbished to provide a beautiful, comfortable and welcoming place of worship which speaks of God's love and grace to all people.

 A large modern Church Centre, including offices, conference rooms, kitchen and storage was built with a link to the north side of the church in 1993.
-The premises are extensively used by the church, deanery and diocese, and by a number of other community groups including Slimming World.
+The premises are extensively used by the church, deanery, diocese and community groups.